Thank you for reading our post, please rate this article at the end.

 For those who might have thought they could not own a camper because they would have no way to get it around, that problem is eliminated.

-This is a significant saving and stress relief for owners who might have shied away from a camper as they did not think they had a vehicle that could support it.
-Knowing that your current vehicle can take the camper out on the road to where you like is another thing to love about the Scamp Trailer.
+This is a significant savings and stress relief for owners who might have shied away from a camper because they did not think their current vehicle could support it.
+Another thing to love about the Scamp Trailer is knowing that your current vehicle can take the camper out on the road to where you like.

 Being light also means that when the Scamp is being towed, it is not a drain on the gas tank.
 One owner noted that he sometimes forgets he is pulling his Scamp until he sees it in the rearview mirror.
 This is wonderful for the owner’s budget.